Adapters

 Storing data in volatile memory

-The service component OdemAdapterMemory of Hitchy's document-oriented database is an adapter most useful for developing and testing applications as it doesn't actually save any data but manages records in volatile memory, only.
+The service component OdemAdapterMemory of Hitchy's document-oriented database is an adapter most useful for developing and testing applications as it does not actually save any data but manages records in volatile memory, only.

-Creating instances doesn't take any options.
+Creating instances does not take any options.
 Different instances manage different sets of records, so it's even possible to have different sets of data separately managed in volatile memory.

 const adapter = new api.services.OdemAdapterMemory();